5 Steps: How to Ask for Employer-Sponsored IT Training

 What is Employer-Sponsored Training?

 Employer-sponsored training is precisely what it sounds like.
 It’s when your employer covers the cost of professional training to better prepare and expand the knowledge of their employees.
 In some instances, this training is required while other times extra training is voluntary.
 No matter what point you’re at in your career, there are a lot of great reasons to acquire additional professional training.
 Whether you’re looking to brush up on the basics or take the next step towards expertise, professional training is your answer.

-Either way, there’s a case to be made for having employers send their employees to professional training programs.
+Whatever your goals, there’s a case to be made for having employers send their employees to professional training programs.
 Not only is it beneficial for the employee, but there is a significant ROI for the employer as well.

 Benefits may include but are not limited to:

 - Ability to adjust to change

 - Competitive edge in the marketplace

 - A boost in employee morale and satisfaction

 Additionally, paid training may also reduce instances of process inefficiency, workplace incidents, as well as employee turnover and high recruitment costs.
 There are more than enough reasons to get behind employer-sponsored training, but how do you go about asking your employer to foot the cost for training?

 Earning the green-light to enroll in IT training on the company’s dime requires a thoughtful, delicate approach.
 Whether you just haven’t found the right way to ask your employer yet or your previous requests for sponsorship have been denied, ONLC has a tried-and-true five-step approach that can convince even the toughest managers to hear your point of view.